Stanley Hawes Award

 2018 Stanley Hawes Award

-Nominations are now being sought for the 2018 STANLEY HAWES AWARD for contribution to documentary in Australia.
+Nominations have now closed for the 2018 STANLEY HAWES AWARD for contribution to documentary in Australia.

 The $5,000 Stanley Hawes Award is presented annually at the Australian International Documentary Conference (AIDC) to a person who has made an outstanding contribution to the Australian documentary sector.

 Nominees can come from all facets of the industry and can be a producer, director, broadcaster, distributor, educator, editor, archivist, cinematographer, sound recordist, or other craftsperson or technical specialist.

 The Award was established in 1997 to honour documentary producer and director Stanley Hawes – Producer-in-Chief of the Australian National Film Board and Commonwealth Film Unit from 1946-1969 – and recognises the significant support he gave independent filmmakers in the documentary sector.

 The winner of the 2018 Stanley Hawes Award will be announced on the opening day of AIDC 2018, Sunday 4 March 2018.

 See below for further information about past winners, nominee selection criteria, and the award voting process.